Investors call for greater Rio accountability over destroyed ancient caves

 MELBOURNE, Aug 10 (Reuters) - British and Australian investment funds said on Monday that Rio Tinto's RIO.AX testimony last week over its destruction of ancient caves in Australia raised questions about the accountability of its senior leadership.

-Rio chief executive Jean-Sébastien Jacques was grilled by an Australian Senate enquiry on Friday over how the company had legally destroyed two prehistoric rockshelters, causing deep distress to their Aboriginal owners.
+Rio chief executive Jean-Sébastien Jacques was grilled by an Australian Senate panel on Friday over how the company had legally destroyed two prehistoric rock shelters, causing deep distress to their Aboriginal owners.

 "If there had been an effective community engagement process in place, it is hard to see how this tragedy could have occurred."